staubibr/arslab-web/app-gis/readme.md

 >>>> In the web browser's listing directory, click /app-gis

-##### Development:

-Features:
-  - OpenStreetMap as base layer / canvas
-    - Zoom in/out
-    - Layer Switcher
-    - Search bar (**unavailable**)
-    - Sidebar
-      - Home
-      - Load Simulation
-      - Manipulating Simulations
-        - Select simulation
-        - Color
-        - Classes
-        - Variables
-      - Download Simulation
-      - Playback
-    - Legend
-    - Interacting with Simulations Shown on Map (popup)

-##### Structure of Simulation Results Text File:
+##### Structure of Simulation Results (.txt):

-If the structure of your text file is different, then be sure to reflect these changes in `/sortPandemicData.js`.
+If the structure of your text file is different, then be sure to reflect these changes in `/sortPandemicData.js` or create a new file entirely for sorting your results.

 Also, if your population data has a domain of [0,1] then be sure to comment out the `this.variables.shift()` line in `/application.js`.

-    State for model _DAUID is <population, number of susceptible, number of infected, number of recovered, number of new infected, number new recovered, number fatalities>
+    State for model _DAUID is <pop, # susceptible, # infected, # recovered, # new infected, # new recovered, # fatalities>

     Note:

     - The population changes throughout the results file.

-    - The geojson file you loaded would likely have the initial population for the census subdivision.
+    - The geojson file you loaded would also likely have initial population data.

-    - The population formula is (population - population * fatalities)
+    - The population formula is (initial population - (population * fatalities))

-## TODO
+## TODO List
 1. General bug fixes, UI changes, and code refactoring
 2. Fix mapOnClick
    - Code gets wanky when layers are on top of each other
    - The issue could likely be fixed by looking at the layer switcher
-3. Let users title their simulation
-4. Allow non-proportional data
+3. Allow non-proportional data to be mapped (therefore update the D3 scale)
-5. Add options to the Settings tab
-   - Support for multiple languages
+4. Support for multiple languages
-6. Allow GeoPackage files as an accepted file format
+5. Allow GeoPackage files as an accepted file format
    - Look into [GeoPackage JS](https://github.com/ngageoint/geopackage-js)
    - For now use [MyGeodata Converter](https://mygeodata.cloud/converter/gpkg-to-geojson) or QGIS  to convert .gpkg to .geojson
+     - E.g. [How to convert shapefile to GeoJSON in QGIS](https://gist.github.com/YKCzoli/b7f5ff0e0f641faba0f47fa5d16c4d8d) (applies to GeoPackages as well)
    - Could also create a [Python script](https://www.geodose.com/2020/06/pyqgis-tutorial-shapefile-conversion.html) for the time being?
      - **NOTE**: Ensure you use an acceptable CRS (E.g.EPSG:4326) when converting a file to GeoJSON
-7. Add a GeoCoder
+6. Add a GeoCoder search bar (removed the old one since it was no longer working)

-## Important Link
+## Important Link(s)

 [Geography-Based-Model developed by ARSLab](https://github.com/omarkawach/Geography-Based-Model)